2 separate China quakes cause damage; 3 dead, dozens hurt - WTMJ

 The earthquake caused strong shaking around Dali, but Chinese news reports showed relatively little damage.

-Three people died and 28 were injured, the Yunan province’s publicity department said Saturday.
+Three people died and 28 were injured, Yunan province’s publicity department said Saturday.

 Relief efforts were underway, with the provincial authorities sending emergency rations and tents to the affected areas.
 In Qinghai, authorities set up temporary safety shelters due to continuous aftershocks.